Date(s) - Friday, Jul 24, 2020 - Sunday, Jul 26, 2020

 Colorado is an amazingly beautiful state and offers MANY attractions.
 Consider partnering up with another couple (yes, we mean bring your wife!) and making this a vacation!
 We won’t be too far from a mountain town where the ladies could stay with other gals and visit Rocky Mountain National Park, Aspen, Pagosa Springs’ hot pools, Focus on the Family, The Navigators, other ministries or any other attraction/location.

-Each participant will receive an Into the Wilds book.
+Brent’s book, The Roar Within, will be coming out very soon so keep an eye out for it as you’ll want to have read it before the retreat.
 We would suggest bring along a notebook and a pen for note taking.

 Please note that each man is responsible for his transportation to and from the event location and all meals.